JONSASSE/432-2018/slides/class22/README.md

 Today's class will address a famous data visualization from history, and then we'll discuss building regression models for multi-categorical outcomes, using multinomial models.
 I also have another example available using proportional odds logistic regression at the end of today's slides.

+An example of fitting a multinomial logistic model to predict a multi-categorical outcome is available in Chapter 20 of the Course Notes.
+That example is based on the work of Jeffrey S. Simonoff (2003) Analyzing Categorical Data in Chapter 10.
+Related data and R code are available at http://people.stern.nyu.edu/jsimonof/AnalCatData/Splus/.
+Meanwhile, the data set and analysis are based on the work of Peng RD and Hengartner NW (2002) Quantitative analysis of literary styles, The American Statistician, 56, 175-185.

 ## Special Announcements

 1. Our 432 class will meet in **E301** today, rather than our usual E321-323.